(Last Updated on : 14-11-2018)

 used to practice this art.
 It has bright and quick movements.
 One of the major attractions is where the dancer has to dance on the brass plate with two diyas in her hand while balancing a small vessel containing water on her head.

 : Mohiniyattam, also known as dance of enchantress, is a major art form in Kerala performed only by women.
 It has its influences from Bharatnatyam and Kathakali.
 It is basically a drama in dance and poetry.

 : Manipuri dance as the name suggests is the foremost dance form of Manipur

 .
 Its main theme is Raslila

 .
 The conventional Manipuri dance style symbolises delicate, poetic and poised movements.
 Its facial and bodily movements are restrained.

-and is considered one of the oldest dance forms in India as per the sculptural evidences.
-Odissi was initially performed in the temples as a religious offering by the 'Maharis' who dedicated their lives in the services of God.
-Tribhanga, the three body bend of head, chest and pelvis gives this dance form a distinctive identity.
+and is considered to be one of the oldest dance forms in India as per the sculptural evidences.
+Odissi was initially performed in the temples as a religious offering by the Maharis who dedicated their lives in the services of God

 .
 This was a way of disseminating to people about mythological stories in a simple manner.
 Sattriya Nritya emerged from the sanctum of Assam's sattras.